plone/guillotina/docs/source/developer/applicationconfiguration.md

 *`@configure.service`*

 * _context_: Content type interface this service is registered against.
-Example: ISite: *required*
+Example: IContainer: *required*
 * _method_: HTTP method this service works against.
 Default is `GET`
 * _permission_: Permission this service requires.
 Default is configure default_permission setting
 * _layer_: Layer this service is registered for.
 Default is `IDefaultLayer`